mdn/content/files/en-us/web/css/css_cascading_variables/index.md

 The **CSS custom properties for cascading variables** module adds support for cascading variables in CSS properties and lets you create custom properties to define these variables.

-Custom properties are defined using [two dashes (`--`)](/en-US/docs/Web/CSS/--*) and are subject to the [cascade](/en-US/docs/Web/CSS/Cascade), so they inherit their value from their parent.
+When working with CSS, you often end up reusing common project-specific values such as widths that work well with your layout, or a set of colors for your color scheme.
-The purpose of custom properties is to help manage complex CSS stylesheets by allowing you to define a property's value in one place and reuse that value in multiple declarations across a project.
+One way of managing repetition in stylesheets is to define a value once and use it many times in other places.
-A benefit of custom properties is improved readability and semantics.
+Custom properties let you reuse values and simplify complex or repetitive rules which is easier to read and maintain.
-For example, `--dark-grey-text` and `--dark-footer` are easier to understand than hexadecimal colors such as `#00ff00`, and the context of their use is much more apparent.
+For example, `--dark-grey-text` and `--dark-footer` are easier to understand than hexadecimal colors such as `#00ff00`, and the context of how you use them is more obvious, too.

 ## Custom properties in action